qiushihe/wmyy.vim/README.md

 **:WmyyMoveRight**: Move the current window to the right.
-If there is no stack to the left of the current window, a new stack will be created; otherwise the current window will be moved to the stack to its right and then maximized. *Note: this doesn't always work.
-See [Known Issues](#known-issues) below for more info.*
+If there is no stack to the left of the current window, a new stack will be created; otherwise the current window will be moved to the stack to its right and then maximized.

 **:WmyyFocusUp**: Focus the window above the current window.
 The newly focused window will be maximized.